peteroupc/peteroupc.github.io/randomfunc.md

            Shuffle(list)
            return list
         end
-- **If `n` is relatively small (for example, if there are 200 available items, or there is a range of numbers from 0 to 200 to choose from):** Store all the items in a list, [shuffle](#Shuffling) that list, and choose the first `k` items from that list.
+- **If `n` is relatively small (for example, if there are 200 available items, or there is a range of numbers from 0 to 200 to choose from):** Store all the items in a list, [shuffle](#Shuffling) that list, then choose the first `k` items from that list.
 - **If `n` is relatively large (for example, if 32-bit or larger integers will be chosen so that `n` is 2<sup>32</sup> or is a greater power of 2):** Create a hash table storing the indices to items already chosen.
 When a new index to an item is randomly chosen, check the hash table to see if it's there already.
 If it's not there already, add it to the hash table.
 Otherwise, choose a new random index.
 Repeat this process until `k` indices were added to the hash table this way.
 Performance considerations involved in storing data in hash tables, and in retrieving data from them, are outside the scope of this document.
 This technique can also be used for relatively small `n`, if some of the items have a higher probability of being chosen than others (see also [Discrete Weighted Choice](#Discrete_Weighted_Choice)).

 <a id=Quasi_Random_Sampling></a>